-The Lecturer shall ordinarily possess at least a master's degree or its equivalent and show genuine promise of teaching ability and capacity for professional growth.
-The Lecturer position is reserved for individuals who have demonstrated their competency to teach at the University and who wish to have a long-term teaching position with the University, but who may lack the terminal degree.
-Other professional activities, in addition to teaching, may be mutually agreed to between the University and the Lecturer.
-These activities vary because of departmental needs and the Lecturer's specific qualifications.
+The Senior Lecturer should possess, and have demonstrated in an exceptional manner, the qualifications required for appointment as Lecturer.
+In addition, the Senior Lecturer should have demonstrated outstanding teaching ability as evidenced by a salutary influence upon students under his or her tutelage and outstanding productivity as defined by one's contracted area and demonstrated in annual faculty evaluations by chairs and deans.
+The Senior Lecturer position is reserved for individuals who meet the above qualifications and who wish to have a long-term teaching position with the University, but who may lack the terminal degree.
+Other professional activities, in addition to teaching, may be mutually agreed to between the University and the Senior Lecturer.
+These activities vary because of departmental needs and the Senior Lecturer's specific qualifications.
 Therefore, no attempt is made herein to define such additional activities.
-Because of these diverse responsibilities, each Lecturer's contract must explicitly state the activities mutually agreed to by the Lecturer and the University.
-It is understood that compensation shall be commensurate with the Lecturer's total responsibilities.
-The initial contract may be offered for a period of no longer than three years and is renewable indefinitely.
-Tenure is not granted to those holding the rank of Lecturer, nor is tenure ever to be considered having been awarded because of a long-term relationship.
+Because of these diverse responsibilities, each Senior Lecturer's contract must explicitly state the activities mutually agreed to by the Senior Lecturer and the University.
+It is understood that compensation shall be commensurate with the Senior Lecturer's total responsibilities.
+The contract is offered for a period of three years and is renewable indefinitely.
+Tenure is not granted to those holding the rank of Senior Lecturer, nor is tenure ever to be considered having been awarded because of a long-term relationship.
 In all instances, the terms of the contract shall prevail.
-In the event that a person holding the rank of Lecturer is promoted to a tenurable position, time served in the rank of Lecturer shall count towards the eligibility requirements for tenure.
+In the event that a person holding the rank of Senior Lecturer is promoted to a tenurable position, time served in the rank of Lecturer and Senior Lecturer shall count towards the eligibility requirements for tenure.